Crash Reports

 Generating Crash Dumps Locally

-To make Chromium write crash dumps, no additional work is needed.
-To test it, a renderer process can be triggered to crash by visiting “about:crash”, or for real fun, a browser process crash can be triggered by visiting “about:inducebrowsercrashforrealz”.
-The crash dump file is stored in ~/Library/Application Support/Chromium/Crashpad/completed.
+To test this, a renderer process can be triggered to crash by visiting chrome://crash, or for real fun, a browser process crash can be triggered by visiting chrome://inducebrowsercrashforrealz.
+The crash dump file will be stored in a directory relative to the User Data Directory.

 $ ls -l ~/Library/Application\ Support/Chromium/Crashpad/completed